ASTR 1210 (O'CONNELL) SUPPLEMENTS

 potential to ionize biological molecules, including those in

 EM waves are also often referred to as "EM radiation."
 But it

-is important to distinguish that (e.g. EM radiation from a computer
+is important to distinguish long-wavelength EM waves (e.g.

 Although EM radiation does have many wavelike properties, it is

 not simply a wavelike disturbance.
 It is absorbed or